Alaska's Film Production Incentive Program

 Final Tax Credit Application Form for Productions that Qualified Prior to July 1, 2013

-(A separate form for Productions Qualifying after 7/1/2013 will be available soon from the Dept. of Revenue):
+(Forms for Productions that qualify after 7/1/2013 are available from the Dept. of Revenue):

-Tax Credit Final Application Form (for Productions Qualified before 7/1/2013)
+Tax Credit Final Application Form (ONLY for Productions Qualified before 7/1/2013)

 (Excel Spreadsheet- each page is on a separate tab)